-(13) The shares underlying the option are subject to an early exercise provision and are immediately exercisable.
-The shares vest in 48 equal monthly installments on the monthly anniversary of - March 6, 2020, subject to continued service to the Company.
+(10) The shares underlying the option are subject to an early exercise provision and are immediately exercisable.
+One-fourth of the shares underlying the option vest on April 1, 2021, and the remaining shares vest in 36 equal monthly installments thereafter, subject to continued service to the Company.